karki011/CourseMaterial/java/classes.markdown

 }

-// The Dog class is a child class of the parent Animal class public class Dog : Animal
+// The Dog class is a child class of the parent Animal class public class Dog extends Animal
 {

 }